correiajoao/software_project/README.md

 # Federal University of Alagoas
-## Class: Software Project
+## Class: Software Project - Development

 This repository contains several examples of Programs in Java language.